As a young child, picture books were my refuge…

 In 2006, Dr. Alon Amit and I began to give courses in “Multidisciplinary Creative Thinking”, primarily to engineering students.

 Again, we found that most of the literature and exercises concentrated on ‘problem solving’, rather than the concept of ‘coming up with new ideas’.
-We created our own techniques, including 48create (more on that later).
+So we created our own techniques, including 48create (opposite) which is free and fun to use.

 Starting in 2016, I started taking my pb writing more seriously and attended the SCBWI conference in New York….